blakeseow-cloud/Soft-Kitty-Documentation/docs/master-gpu-healthbar/customize-font.md

 2. Edit the atlas while preserving the original cell layout.
 3. Save the new texture as `Font#.png` in the correct folder.
 4. Return to the project and select the new font ID in:
-   - [Bar Settings] for bar value text
+   - [BarSettings] for bar value text
-   - [Floating Combat Text Settings] for popping number text
+   - [FloatingCombatTextSettings] for popping number text

 ---